 The good news is that, if you’re not down with your default tax treatment, business entities have some leeway when it comes to changing how they’re taxed.
-The exception are sole proprietors, who can’t change their tax treatment.
+The exception is sole proprietors, who can’t change their tax treatment.

 What’s the default tax treatment for a single-member LLC (SMLLC)?

 The answer is “disregarded entity,” which is basically a fancy way of saying that the IRS pretends that the LLC doesn’t exist.
 This means that the owner of the SMLLC is taxed like a sole proprietorship.
 A sole proprietorship is a one-owner business that’s personally owned by the proprietor (aka the owner), and it’s the simplest way to organize and run any business.

 For this article, let’s focus on what happens when your SMLLC is considered a disregarded entity.

 Disregarded Entities and Federal Taxes

 When your SMLLC is a disregarded entity, it’s treated like any other sole proprietorship for federal tax purposes.
 This means that you’ll file IRS Schedule C, along with your personal tax return, in order to report all of your LLC’s income and expenses.

 Any profits or losses that your business incurs are passed to your personal Form 1040, and added to any other income that you earn.
 Then, you pay tax on your profits at your personal income tax rates.

 When you file your taxes as a disregarded entity, you’re entitled to the same tax deductions as any other business.
 That means you can write off things, like mileage, office expenses, software, travel, and other business expenses.

 Plus, you also qualify for the pass-through deduction that took effect in 2018.
 With this deduction, you can write off up to 20% of your net business income from your income taxes.